albill/albill.github.com/resources/koans/mumonkan.markdown

     Do not try to know some other person's business.

-<b>Mumonkan - Case 46: Proceed beyond the top of the 100 foot high pole</b>
+### Mumonkan - Case 46: Proceed beyond the top of the 100 foot high pole

 Master Sekiso said,
   "You are at the top of the 100 foot high pole.
 How will you make a